Are owners failing to comply with covenants, declarations and deed restrictions? Let us help enforce your HOA’s rules.

 - Wi-Fi Restrictions

-How We Help Enforce Covenants, Conditions and Restrictions (CC&Rs)
+How Our HOA Attorneys Help Enforce Covenants, Conditions and Restrictions (CC&Rs)

 If an owner is in violation of the restrictive covenants, declaration or deed restrictions, there are several actions that may be taken.
 First, the HOA board may meet with the disputing parties to discuss the issue or send a warning letter.
 If an informal meeting or warning letter is not successful, then the board may start formal proceedings to resolve the dispute and enforce the CC&Rs.

-After a violation is turned over to our firm, we typically start by sending a demand letter, unless there is an emergency that requires immediate court involvement.
+After a violation is turned over to our firm, our Michigan HOA attorneys typically start by sending a demand letter, unless there is an emergency that requires immediate court involvement.
 If the violation is not resolved, the most common method of enforcement is seeking an injunction to require the owner to comply with the covenants, declarations or deed restrictions.
-The experienced HOA lawyers at Hirzel Law, PLC can help you take the correct steps to enforce rules while considering the rights of all involved parties.
+The experienced HOA attorneys at Hirzel Law, PLC can help you take the correct steps to enforce rules while considering the rights of all involved parties.

 We offer an HOA Report Card that outlines the strengths and weaknesses of your homeowners association’s governing documents, such as its covenants, declaration and deed restriction.
 Our written review also offers suggestions for improvement.
 The HOA Report Card is included in our Premium Service Plan.